Deadly tornadoes tear through Texas as severe weather outbreak eyes South

 Folks esp. in mobile homes need to use today's quiet wx to solidify plans in case of warnings tomorrow. pic.twitter.com/wlPGz5ZNav

 Thunderstorms will move into the Southeast on Wednesday with an attendant level 2 out of 5 “slight risk” for severe weather.
 Southern Virginia, the coastal Carolinas, Georgia and the Florida Panhandle could see storms.
-Widely-scattered damaging straight-line wind gusts and an isolated spin-up tornado are possible before the front shifts offshore early Thursday.
+Widely scattered damaging straight-line wind gusts and an isolated spin-up tornado are possible before the front shifts offshore early Thursday.

 Flood threat

-In addition to severe thunderstorm hazards, dangerous flooding is likely as well.
+In addition to severe thunderstorm hazards, dangerous flooding is probable.
 The National Weather Service is also highlighting a moderate risk of excessive rainfall and flash flooding in northern Louisiana and Mississippi and northwest Alabama — mainly north of Interstate 59/20.
-Monroe, Lou., Tupelo and Starkville, Miss. and Huntsville and Decatur, Al. That’s where moisture pooling north of the warm front will congeal in a sprawling mass of downpours that will train, or move over the same areas repeatedly.
+Monroe, La., Tupelo and Starkville, Miss., and Huntsville and Decatur, Ala.
+That’s where moisture pooling north of the warm front will congeal in a sprawling mass of downpours that will train or move over the same areas repeatedly.

-Flash flood watches are up in much of that area, where a widespread 2 to 4 inches is expected.
-Localized totals approaching half a foot can’t be ruled out ether.
-Urban and small stream flooding is likely, with more disruptive flash flooding possible in spots too.
+Flash flood watches are up in much of that area, where a widespread two to four inches is expected.
+Localized totals approaching a half foot can’t be ruled out either.
+Urban and small stream flooding is possible, with more disruptive flash flooding possible in spots, too.

 How rare is this event?